whage/thesis/thesis.md

 #### Channels - **TODO: revise later!**
 Go's type system extends to its concurrency model.
-The language has first class suppor (meaning syntactic elements) for concurrency primitives called channels.

-> [...] typed conduit through which you can send and receive values
+The language has first class suppor (meaning syntactic elements) for manipulating _channels_.
+Channels are typed conduits through which we can send and receive values.
->

 #### Type assertions vs type conversions